Friday, October 25, 2013

 Facts

-During World War II, Carmen was evacuated from Toronto to Montreal and narrowly escaped death when, at the last minute, her name was taken off the passenger list of a troopship that was sunk by the enemy shortly afterwards, drowning 350 children.
-Carmen's father Roland was quite a name in the world of flat-green bowls, and every year Coventry and District Bowls Association run a competition for the Silvera Shield.
+During World War Two, Carmen was evacuated from Toronto to Montreal and narrowly escaped death when, at the last minute, her name was taken off the passenger list of troopship SS Athenia which was sunk by the enemy shortly after, drowning 350 children.
+Carmen's father Roland was a big name in the world of flat-green bowls, and every year Coventry and District Bowls Association run a competition for the Silvera Shield.

 This is Your Life: Carmen was the subject of Thames TV's This is Your Life on January 30th, 1991, surprised by host Michael Aspel during a recording of the sitcom 'Allo 'Allo!.